Thursday, September 29, 2022

 Ingredients: 16 different single malts,

-Awards: “Great Taste” Gold - 2009, Listed in Ian Buxton’s ‘101 Whiskies to Try Before you Die’
+Awards: "Great Taste" Gold - 2009, Listed in Ian Buxton's ‘101 Whiskies to Try Before You Die

 Review: Paul John Brilliance

-Color (5%): faint hay yellow, very clear.
+Color (5%): Faint hay yellow, very clear.
 4/5

-Palate (20%): bready again, light, slightly sour note. waxy orange peel.
+Palate (20%): bready again, light, slightly sour note.
+Waxy orange peel.
 13/20

-Finish (10%): lingering medium + alcohol heat, fitting of 46%, methyl burn is low, but I wouldn't say crystal clean.
+Finish (10%): lingering medium + alcohol heat, fitting of 46%.
+Methyl burn is low but not crystal clean.
 5/10

-Overall impression (30%): for an Asian whiskey, it's not really close to any scotch, but it feels a bit underaged and boring. not even spicy. no real waves of flavor.
-I'd be curious to try their peated or heavier aged whiskeys. honey wheat bread, lightly toasted with a soft drizzle of apricot honey spread.
+Overall impression (30%): For an Asian whiskey, it's not really close to any scotch, but it feels a bit underaged and boring.
+Not even spicy. no real waves of flavor.
+I'd be curious to try their peated or heavier-aged whiskeys.
+Honey wheat bread, lightly toasted with a soft drizzle of apricot honey spread.
 19/30

 Total Ranking: 67% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill